yuxuanzhuang/batter/docs/tutorial.rst

 Preparing the System
 --------------------

-We will use ``mabfe.yaml`` as the base configuration file.
+We will use ``examples/mabfe.yaml`` as our starting configuration.
+Each field is documented in :mod:`batter.config.run`, but you should review the following inputs before running anything:
-See :mod:`batter.config.run` for detailed descriptions of each YAML field.

 Required Files
 ~~~~~~~~~~~~~~